Smoking and Asthma

 Cigarette smoke can also get absorbed into upholstery, clothing, and carpeting, leaving carcinogens that can't be washed away with soap and water.
 Kids who touch, mouth, play on, or breathe near contaminated surfaces may develop breathing problems from this kind of "thirdhand" smoke.

-Exposure to Smoke Outside the Home
+Protecting Kids From Smoke Outside the Home

 Even if no one in your household smokes, kids will still be around secondhand smoke at times.
 Try to help them avoid it as much as possible.

 If your child has asthma, let friends, relatives, and caregivers know that tobacco smoke may cause an asthma flare-up.
 To protect your child from having to breathe in smoke: